KxSystems/docs/docs/ref/div.md

 2000.01.15
 ```

-The exceptions are char, byte, short, and real, which get converted to ints.
+The exceptions get converted to ints.

 ```q
 q)7h div 3